The college’s structure is based on committees reporting to different levels of management.

 Learning and Teaching Committee is a sub-committee of Academic Standards Committee (ASC), which makes recommendations to ASC regarding student learning support.

-It aims To: oversee the development, implementation and review of the College’s Learning and Teaching Strategy, oversee the development and review of the College’s Student Charter, identify opportunities to enhance the quality of the student learning experience, and support staff in demonstrating professional standards in learning and teaching.
-It also guide the strategy and operation of the College’s learning support services.
+It aims To: oversee the development, implementation and review of the College’s Learning and Teaching Strategy, oversee the development and review of the College’s Student Charter, identify opportunities to enhance the quality of the student learning experience and support staff in demonstrating professional standards in learning and teaching.
+It also guides the strategy and operation of the College’s learning support services.
 LTC is formed of 6 members of staff, one from each School, and 6 student reps, one from each School.

 Equality and Diversity